2arian3/HyHoScaler/README.md

 ```

 ## Load Test
-We used a modeified version of [Locust](https://github.com/pacslab/pacs_locust).
+We used a modified version of [Locust](https://github.com/pacslab/pacs_locust).
 You can run the load test using the following commands:

 ```
 git clone https://github.com/2arian3/HyHoScaler.git